hmxmilohax/rb3-pc/readme.md

 	* **Change "Driver Wake-up Delay" to "20µ"** to avoid crashing after a few songs.
 Increase it to "40µ" if the issue persists.
 * ![A blue square with a dotted outline.](images/cust/smallblue.png "Tan Square") **Depending on your computer**:
 	* **Adjust VBlank Frequency** if you want a higher internal framerate.
 This can make it easier to hit notes but may cause graphical instability and connection issues while online. **It's best left alone** and not recommended to go above 75 Hz if adjusting it for online play.
 Increasing it exponentially uses more CPU and GPU.
+		* Once again, having a higher VBlank can cause issues with vocal detection.
 	* **Change "Maximum Number of SPURS Threads"** - May improve performance on systems with less cores and threads [[like 4th gen Intel i5 CPUs with 4 cores and 4 threads]](https://github.com/carlmylo/rb3-pc/issues/12#issue-1955946005).
 	* **Enable "Silence All Logs"** - **Not suggested** but can help reduce drive usage on computers with slower drives.
 This is a non-issue for most people. **DISABLING THIS MEANS NEITHER THE RPCS3 TEAM NOR THE MILOHAX TEAM WILL BE ABLE TO HELP YOU with troubleshooting and crashes as no log will exist**!
 * ![A tan square with a solid outline.](images/cust/smalltan.png "Tan Square") **Strongly Suggested**: